rosicrucianom/rosicrucianom.github.io/melchisedek.md

 ![WIRACOCHA](/assets/img/wiracocha.jpg)
 _(Representation of KON TICI WIRACOCHA on The Gate of The Sun)_

+## The Order Of Melchisedek

-## Excerpt from The Book "The Rosicrucian Om Order.
-The Order Of Melchisedek"
+_(Excerpt from The Book "The Rosicrucian Om Order.
+The Order Of Melchisedek".)_

 101\.
 OANNES, the SELF-FULFILLED WORD as BODHISATWA of the GREAT BEING, of MELCHISEDEK, is also referred to by the GENESIS.